 It is often referred to as a bad check or a bounced check.
 A may request the bank to make the transaction in the insufficient funds status, which is known as overdraft, and typically incurs a fee.

 Another example can be automatic payments for utility bills through a bank account.
-When the account does not hold enough money, but the utility company is still trying to draw payments from it, it results in insufficient funds for the account.
+When the account does not hold enough money, but the utility company is still trying to draw payments from it, it will result in insufficient funds for the account.

 Fees Related to Insufficient Funds

 The insufficient funds status often incurs additional fees to account holders.
 The charges can be insufficient funds fees or overdraft fees.
-Hence, account holders should be cautious about their account balances to avoid insufficient funds and relevant fees.
+Hence, account holders should be cautious about their account balances to avoid such fees.

 Insufficient Funds Fees